 Some claim that this custom’s roots are linked to the December 6th Celebration of Agios Nikolas (Saint Nicholas), the patron saint of Greek sailors.
 The tradition also dates back hundreds of years to when many Greeks worked as seamen.
 At Christmas time, when many were returning after long sea voyages, their wives would celebrate by decorating small wooden boats as a way of welcoming them home.
 Sometimes coins or gold objects were also placed in the boats to symbolize riches entering the home.
 Traditionally the boats were placed near the door or the hearth, with the bow pointing inward, symbolizing the boat’s return journey home; today you will often see them lighting up the windows of shops and homes.

 This tradition has gradually spread across Greece, with people all over the country decorating wood or paper boats with lights and ornaments at Christmas time.
 Surprisingly the Christmas boat tradition has only become popular on the mainland in the last 30 years or so and is comparatively new compared to the Christmas tree.
 This is because the Greeks—aware that the Christmas tree tradition was actually imported by their first king, Otto of Bavaria, and thus is not part of their culture—wanted to celebrate using their a custom from their own heritage.
 Hence, they adopted the use of the boat.
 The number of people who have taken up this tradition show that it has been very successful.

 The lovely photos of Christmas on Hydra below have been collected and posted by Eleni Christodoulou on the Foni Tis Hydras Facebook page.

-Many thanks to Christina Stamatakou for posting this info on her blog Living in Hydra and to Rhapsody Jackson Georgakopoulou for the image at the top of the page, and to Sophia Mores for the photo of the carolers.
+Many thanks to Christina Stamatakou for posting this info on her blog Living in Hydra, to Rhapsody Jackson Georgakopoulou for the image at the top of the page, and to Sophia Mores for the photo of the carolers.